 Results from the Graduate Record Examination are not required.

 Graduates from colleges and universities throughout the nation are selected for the internship program.
 To be eligible for consideration, the applicant must be an American citizen, U.S. permanent resident, a U.S. temporary resident under 8 USC 1160 or 1255a(a)(1), an Asylee under 8 USC 1157 or a Refugee under 8 USC 1158.
 The NewYork-Presbyterian Hospital Dietetic Internship Application Evaluation Committee bases its decisions on the following criteria:

-Final acceptance into the NewYork-Presbyterian Hospital Dietetic Internship Program is contingent on:
+Final enrollment into the NewYork-Presbyterian Hospital Dietetic Internship Program is contingent on:

-- Submission of an official college transcript documenting completion of a minimum of a baccalaureate degree from a U.S. regionally accredited college or university and the date of conferral.
+- Submission of an official college transcript documenting completion of a minimum of a graduate degree (or a baccalaureate degree with a letter from the registrar confirming enrollment within a graduate degree program) from a U.S. regionally accredited college or university and the date of conferral.

-- Submission of an original degree equivalency statement from one of the approved agencies listed on the Academy of Nutrition and Dietetics Web site (https://www.eatrightpro.org/acend/about-acend/acend-mission-and-vision) confirming that the degree is equivalent to at least a baccalaureate degree from a U.S. regionally accredited college or university.
+- Submission of an original degree equivalency statement from one of the approved agencies listed on the Academy of Nutrition and Dietetics website confirming that the degree is equivalent to at least a baccalaureate degree from a U.S. regionally accredited college or university.
 Required for students completing their education outside of the United States.

 - Submission of an original DPD Verification Statement, signed and dated by the DPD director.

 - Satisfactory completion of a physical examination performed before the class entrance date (forms will be sent with appointee enrollment information).